Whether you're worried about yourself or a loved one, Kelowna Women's Shelter, and its team of trained professionals, are here to help.

 Using, or threatening to use, a weapon against you.

 Keeping or taking your paycheque and controlling financial resources.

 Keeping you from seeing family or friends, or going to work.

 If you, or someone you know, has been sexually assaulted in the last seven days, the Sexual Assault Response Team (SART) can help.

 This group of specially trained physicians provides free medical care and emotional support through Kelowna General Hospital.
 Just ask the nurse at the emergency department triage desk to see a SART Physician.
 The service is available 24/7.

 What Can I Do?

 Being in an abusive relationship can be overwhelming.
 It’s hard to know where to turn.
 That’s where we come in.

 We’ll offer advice, help you come up with a plan, and are here if you need a place to stay.
 We will provide food, clothing and toiletries.

-We can also offer you and your children ongoing counselling and support.
-For a full list of our programs and services, click here.
+We can also offer you and your children ongoing individualized domestic abuse support.
+Check out our full list of our programs and services, here.